kpuka/SIMAH/_resources/05 StudyDesign5-SystematicReviews.md

 Criteria that will force the unnecessary exclusion of studies should be avoided.

-It is encouraged that systematic reviews are registered at PROSPERO and/or protocols are published.
+It is encouraged that systematic reviews are registered at <a href="https://www.crd.york.ac.uk/prospero/" target="_blank">PROSPERO</a> and/or protocols are published.
 Changes to the protocol are sometimes necessary, but should not be based on how they affect the outcome of the research study; changes should also be explicitly reported.

 ## 2. Search for articles